 How to Perform an Electrical Equipment Load Analysis

-Performing an electrical load assessment on the home will determine the power output a generator needs to provide.
+Performing an electrical load assessment on your home is key to determining the power output a new generator needs to provide.
 First, calculate the running load and the surge wattage.

 Surge wattage is what happens when there is a sudden additional power need.
-A good example is when a
+A good example is when your

 central air conditioner system cycles.
 To a slightly lesser degree, when a refrigerator compressor kicks in.